JKindonNtx/solutions-euc/ntnx-euc-lab/README.md

     ![](/ntnx-euc-lab/images/posh_terminal.png)

-3. Move to the Build Directory by entering the following command
+3. Move to the build directory by entering the following command

     ```
     cd ./ntnx-euc-lab/deployments/images/mdt/
     ```

-4. Rename the CreateVM.json.template file to CreateVM.json and update file with your values (NOTE: At present there is no ability to create new VLANS so please ensure the details you enter are relevant for the target cluster you are planning on deploying to)
+4. Rename the CreateVM.json.template file to CreateVM.json and update file with your values (Note: At present there is no ability to create new VLANS so please ensure the details you enter are relevant for the target cluster you are planning on deploying to)

-    For reference, the Ansible path should be "/workspaces/solutions-euc/ntnx-euc-lab/deployments/images/ansible/" including the trailing /
+    For reference, the Ansible path should be "/workspaces/solutions-euc/ntnx-euc-lab/deployments/images/ansible/" including the last /

     Once the file is update, close and save it